Marty Jones

-Marty Jones is an English retired professional wrestler best known for his work in Joint Promotions and All Star Wrestling throughout the 1980s and 1990s.
+Marty Jones (born 13 December 1954) is an English retired professional wrestler best known for his work in Joint Promotions and All Star Wrestling throughout the 1980s and 1990s.
 During this period, he was the predominant holder of the Mountevans World Mid Heavyweight title.
 Jones was also responsible for training William Regal.

 Professional wrestling career

 Jones was trained by Ted Betley and Billy Robinson.
 The 1967 Granada Television documentary The Wrestlers contains footage of a young Jones, along with other students, being trained by Robinson.

 Jones made his wrestling debut in 1972 as an 17-year-old.
 He won his first singles championship on 12 November 1976 when he defeated "Rollerball" Mark Rocco for the British Light Heavyweight Championship (left vacant following the retirement that year of Billy Joyce).
 This was to be the start of a long and heated feud with Rocco, whom Jones also defeated for his British Heavy-Middleweight title only to immediately vacate the belt due to already holding a heavier British title.
 Jones also held the British Commonwealth tag team titles with a young Steve Wright in the late-1970s.

 On 8 November 1982 he defeated Bobby Gaetano for the World Mid-Heavyweight Championship left vacant by the death of Mike Marino the previous year.
 His semifinal opponent in the tournament was a young Bret Hart.
 As a result of this win, Jones vacated his British Light Heavyweight title after six years as undefeated champion.
 Jones would go on to win this title several times trading it back and forth with Dave "Fit" Finlay on several occasions.
 He also lost the title to Wright who was billed as being "Bull Blitzer" from Germany (kayfabe) However when "Blitzer" failed to grant Jones a contractual return title match, he was stripped of the title and Jones defeated Owen Hart for the vacant title on ITV in 1987.

 During the early 1980s Jones also wrestled for New Japan Pro-Wrestling.
 He faced Tiger Mask on 8 October 1982 and also participated in two tag team matches alongside well-known international names in early 1983.
 In one Jones teamed with The Masked Superstar against Antonio Inoki and Tatsumi Fujinami and the other saw him team with Rusher Kimura against Hulk Hogan and Inoki.
 Jones also partnered with André the Giant in a further bout.

 Jones also wrestled in Germany for one of the biggest companies in Europe at the time, the Catch Wrestling Association.
 He teamed with his old in-ring foe Finlay to win the CWA World Tag Team Championship from Tony St. Clair and Mile Zrno on 23 June 1990.